 Every woman will experience each pregnancy differently, but there are common themes in pregnancy massage as you move through the different trimesters, each of which are discussed in a series of ‘typical trimester’ requirement articles:

 - First trimester massage – yes, honestly, have a read to find out more

 - Third trimester massage

 - Post natal massage

-Both Annie & Victoria successfully completed to distinction the highly reputable Well Mother Pregnancy & Massage Diploma course.
+We have several practitioners who have completed the highly reputable Well Mother Pregnancy & Massage Diploma course.
 This requires that over the course of six months, students undertake almost 30 hours of face-to-face on course learning & supervision, more than 60 hours of hands on work with case study clients and countless hours of additional reading and self-directed study.
 On top of this there is the dreaded dissertation ...